Aalto University's New European Bauhaus event sought bold perspectives on multidisciplinary and systemic change.

 - The Forum: an online platform broadcasting debates in Brussels, as well as side-events across the world.

-- The EU Commission is subsidising some expenses in a form of technical support, visibility, networking opportunities and travel costs.
+- Previously The EU Commission has subsidised some expenses in a form of technical support, visibility, networking opportunities and travel costs.

-Prizes will be awarded to projects and ideas that contribute to beautiful, sustainable and inclusive places, in four categories:
+Prizes will be awarded to projects and ideas in four categories:

-- prioritising the places and people that need it most;
+- Prioritising the places and people that need it the most

 Contact person for things related to teaching: [email protected]